alexellis/k3sup/README.md

 * The K3s agent didn't start.
 Log in and run `sudo systemctl status k3s-agent`
 * You tried to remove and re-add a server in an etcd cluster and it failed.
 This is a known issue, see the [K3s issue tracker](https://github.com/k3s-io/k3s/issues).
 * You tried to use an unsupported version of a database for HA.
 See [this list from Rancher](https://rancher.com/docs/k3s/latest/en/installation/datastore/)
+* Your tried to join a node to the cluster and got an error "ssh: handshake failed".
+This is probably one of three possibilities:
+  - You did not run `ssh-copy-id`.
+Try to run it and check if you can log in to the server and the new node without a password prompt using regular `ssh`.
+  - You have an RSA public key.
+There is an [underlying issue in a Go library](https://github.com/golang/go/issues/39885) which is [referred here](https://github.com/alexellis/k3sup/issues/63).
+Please provide the additional parameter `--ssh-key ~/.ssh/id_rsa` (or wherever your private key lives) until the issue is resolved.
+  - You are using different usernames for SSH'ing to the server and the node to be added.
+In that case, playe provide the username for the server via the `--server-user` parameter.

 Finally, if everything points to an issue that you can clearly reproduce with k3sup, feel free to open an issue here.
 To make sure you get a response, fill out the whole template and answer all the questions.